acerbilab/ibs/README.md

 - *Star* the IBS repository on GitHub;
 - Follow us on Twitter ([Luigi](https://twitter.com/AcerbiLuigi), [Bas](https://twitter.com/basvanopheusden)) for updates about IBS and other projects we are involved with;
-- Tell us about your model-fitting problem and your experience with IBS (positive or negative) at <luigi.acerbi@gmail.com> or <basvanopheusden@nyu.edu> (putting 'IBS' in the subject of the email).
+- Tell us about your model-fitting problem and your experience with IBS (positive or negative) at <luigi.acerbi@helsinki.fi> or <svo@princeton.edu> (putting 'IBS' in the subject of the email).

 ### License